 The Bethleem Foundation in Cameroon wants to increase the capacity of its training centre from 50 to 150 students per year and thereby providing the ”most at risk youth” training so they have a better chance on the labour market and less chance to end up in a criminal circuit or in terrorist organisations.

-An amount of € 4.000 is required to purchase the necessary tools and training materials.
-The Van Doorn Foundation is looking for sponsors to support this project!
+An amount of € 4.000 was required to purchase the necessary tools and training materials.

 Amount collected: € 4.000,-